timalbert/livefortheline/source/_ebeneezer/3-god-moves.blade.md

 <figure class="pb-4">
     <figcaption>
-        <p>Mike's rendition of William Cowper's hymn “God Moves in a Mysterious Way.”</p>
+        <p>I think you will be blessed by my friend Mike's rendition of William Cowper's hymn “God Moves in a Mysterious Way.”</p>
     </figcaption>

     <audio